 Strengthen agricultural sector institutions.

 The Farmer-to-Farmer Program leverages the expertise of volunteers from U.S. farms, educational institutions, cooperatives, private agribusinesses and nonprofit farm organizations to respond to the local needs of host-country farmers and organizations.
 Volunteers, recruited from all 50 states and the District of Columbia, are generally individuals who have domestic careers, farms and agribusinesses, or are retirees who want to participate in development efforts; volunteers do not have to be overseas development professionals to join the program.
-Farmer-to-Farmer is USAID-funded and implemented by ACDI/VOCA, Catholic Relief Services, CNFA, IESC, Land O'Lakes International Development, National Cooperative Business Association CLUSA International, Partners of the Americas, Winrock International, Grameen Foundation, and High Atlas Foundation.
+Farmer-to-Farmer is USAID-funded and implemented by ACDI/VOCA, Catholic Relief Services, CNFA, IESC, Land O'Lakes Venture 37, National Cooperative Business Association CLUSA International, Partners of the Americas, Winrock International, Grameen Foundation, and High Atlas Foundation.